bartoszlorek/make-bem/README.md

 .extra({name: predicate})     // [Object]
 ```

-**.toString()** returns formatted BEM-like classes
+**.toString()** returns formatted BEM classnames

 Important!
-Some type-checking functions require class name as a `String`.
+Some type-checking functions require classname as a `String`.
 Use `toString` method to handle this case.
 In most scenario, pass `bem-query` instance and let type coercion do the "job".

-## Example
+## Examples

 with `style`